Vivekram902/Vivekram902/README.md

 - 👋 Hi, I’m Vivek Ramagiri
 - 👀 I’m interested in ...
-- 🌱 I’m currently working as a DataScientist in Accenture.
+- 🌱 I’m currently working as a ...
 - 💞️ I’m looking to collaborate on Machine learning models.
 - 📫 Vivekram.